 This Cream Cheese Frosted Carrot Cake Loaf Cake is made-from-scratch deliciousness.
 It's what happens when carrot cake and sweet breads collide.
 Just like quick breads, loaf cakes are terrific for smaller group events such as brunch, coffee or tea parties.
 The classic sweet cream cheese frosting adds just the right finishing touch.

 Easy Cream Cheese Frosted Carrot Cake Loaf Recipe

 Carrot cake seems to make its appearance most often around Easter.
-I love that it’s associated with Spring but, it’s way too delicious to be limited to only that time of year.
-My Mom’s recipe for carrot cake is the best and I paid homage to her recipe in my cookbook.
-If you’re a fan of sweet breads, this cake could be left unfrosted similar to banana bread, and enjoyed that way alongside a cup of coffee or tea.
+I love that it's associated with Spring, but it's way too delicious to be limited to only that time of year.
+My Mom's recipe for carrot cake is the best and I paid homage to her recipe in my cookbook.
+If you're a fan of sweet breads, this cake could be left unfrosted similar to banana bread and enjoyed that way alongside a cup of coffee or tea.
 You may also choose to frost the entire loaf, and that works as well.

-Ways To Personalize Cream Cheese Frosted Carrot Cake Loaf
+How to Make the Best Cream Cheese Frosted Carrot Cake Loaf

 - If you're baking for someone who isn't very fond of raisins or walnuts you can leave them out without any other adjustments needed.
 I enjoy the chewiness the raisins add to the batter along with the shredded coconut and toasted walnuts.